vizia/vizia-book/src/basic/overview.md

 # Overview

-This chapter covers the basic concepts of Vizia, some of which are demonstrated in the [walkthrough](../walkthrough/introduction.md), but in more detail by building a example contacts application.
+This chapter covers the basic concepts of Vizia, some of which are demonstrated in the [walkthrough](../walkthrough/introduction.md), but in more detail.

 # Reactive UI